Tawau Division > Semporna Town > Regatta Lepa

 Very flat and often equipped with outriggers, it glides smoothly over the sea, but is not a great fit for boat engines.

-The Lepa-Lepa boats are smaller in size and usually seen at ceremonies like the Regatta, weddings and other religious occasions.
+2- The Lepa-Lepa boat, is smaller in size and usually seen at ceremonies like the Regatta, weddings and other religious occasions.

 Few actually knew that the carvings on the Lepa-Lepa were of specific excerpts from the Quran.
 These carvings are similarly found on Muslim gravestones and at the pulpit in the mosques.
 The Bajau people used this concept to share Muslim teachings with those who lived around them.
 These carvings are unique to the Bajau and are deeply rooted in their religious history.

 On the front decks of the Lepa boats are smiling dancers and musicians